|

 The Cinema Show

-Home from work our Juliet
+Home from work our Juliet Clears her morning meal.
+She dabs

-Can she be late for her cinema show?
+for her cinema show?

-With head held high and floral tie,
+Romeo locks his basement flat, And scurries up the stair.
+With head held high and floral

-Listen to the old one speak of all he has lived through.
+Take a little trip back with father Tiresias, Listen to the old one speak of all he has lived through.
+I have crossed between the poles, for me there's no mystery.
+Once

-Once a woman, like the earth I gave.
+a man, like the sea I raged, Once a woman, like the earth I gave.
+There is in fact more earth than sea.

 dedicated to British Cinema